fiftydegrees/HLPlaceholder/README.md

 ## Credits

-HLRequest was developed by [Hervé Heurtault de Lammerville](http://www.hervedroit.com).
-If you have any feature suggestion or bug report, please help out by creating [an issue](https://github.com/fiftydegrees/HLRequest/issues/new) on GitHub.
-If you're using HLRequest in your project, please let me know.
+HLPlaceholder was developed by [Hervé Heurtault de Lammerville](http://www.hervedroit.com).
+If you have any feature suggestion or bug report, please help out by creating [an issue](https://github.com/fiftydegrees/HLPlaceholder/issues/new) on GitHub.
+If you're using HLPlaceholder in your project, please let me know.